 |12.
 Group Project Presentations||Miscellaneous topics|

-The AMIA 10x10 with UAB course will consist of 11-weeks of on-line training, and an optional in-person session held in conjunction with the Fall 2018 AMIA Annual Symposium in San Francisco, CA. (November 3-7, 2018).
+The AMIA 10x10 with UAB course will consist of 12-weeks of on-line training, and an optional in-person session held in conjunction with the 2021 AMIA Annual Symposium taking place Oct.
+30 - Nov.
+3, 2021 in San Diego.
 The Web-based portion of the course will be provided through readings, on-line lectures and interactive discussions.
-The in-person sessions will bring together attendees to meet leaders in the field and other students.
+The final optional session will bring together attendees to meet leaders in the field and other students.
 Students will also have the opportunity to take targeted training through AMIA education programs.
-The tuition covers tuition and fees for both the on-line and in-person sessions.
-10x10 registrants will receive member rates to any AMIA meeting they attend during the year of their 10x10 course.
+The tuition covers tuition and fees for both the main online course portion and the final in-person session.
+10x10 registrants will receive member rates to any AMIA meeting (live or virtual) they attend during the year of their 10x10 course.

-- Additional assignments-Students will have have a group project presentation that will be presented at the 2018 AMIA Annual Symposium.
+- • Additional assignments - Students will have have a group project presentation that will be presented during the 2021 AMIA Annual Symposium.

 The on-line part of the course is accessed via the Blackboard course delivery tool.
 At the onset of the course, each student will be provided a login and password by the UAB distance learning staff, who also provide technical support for the course.
 In addition to the textbook, all other assigned readings are either freely available on-line or provided by UAB.
 Students are expected to keep up with the materials each week and participate in ongoing discussion.

-We are pleased to announce the 10x10 course in partnership with the University of Alabama at Birmingham (UAB) which will start on August 22, 2018 with an optional in-person session taking place at the 2018 AMIA Annual Symposium in San Francisco, CA, November 3-7, 2018.
-The in-person session date will be Sunday, November 4th from 8:30 am to 12:00 pm.
+We are pleased to announce the 10x10 course in partnership with the University of Alabama at Birmingham (UAB) which will start on August 23, 2021 with an optional final in-person session taking place during the 2021 AMIA Annual Symposium, Oct.
+30 - Nov.
+3, 2021 in San Diego.
+The optional final session date is still being determined.